disqus/docker-pgqd/README.md

 Environment Variables
 ---------------------

 All environment variables are optional, although `PGQD_BASE_CONNSTR` will need to be set for typical usage unless you'd prefer to configure the daemon with [libpq environment variables](http://www.postgresql.org/docs/9.4/static/libpq-envars.html).
+More thorough documentation on valid configuration values can be found in the [pgqd documentation](http://skytools.projects.pgfoundry.org/skytools-3.0/doc/pgqd.html).

 - `PGQD_BASE_CONNSTR`: `libpq` connection string, without dbname=
 - `PGQD_LOGFILE`: where to log